2012 French legislative election: Meurthe-et-Moselle 5th

 This constituency drew attention due to the behaviour and situation of UMP candidate Nadine Morano, who had been Minister for Professional Training in François Fillon's government from 2010 to 2012.
 She finished second in the first round (34.33%) behind Socialist candidate Dominique Potier (39.29%) and, in the hopes of obtaining more votes in the second, appealed explicitly to the voters of the eliminated National Front, on the grounds of "common values" in what she called a "duel between the right and the left".
 She defined her common values with far right voters as including "control over immigration, refusing to give foreigners the right to vote" and "the protection of our borders".
 After she had published an appeal in a far right newspaper, Prime Minister Jean-Marc Ayrault and the leader of the Greens and Minister for Housing Cécile Duflot both described her behaviour as symptomatic of a worrying shift of part of the right towards the extreme right; Ayrault accused her of renouncing her party's values to try and save her seat.
 Her situation made headlines again when humorist Gérald Dahan phoned her, pretending to be National Front vice-president Louis Aliot, and recorded her expressing her sympathy and closeness to the National Front.
 François Fillon publicly rebuked her for not having immediately hung up, saying "we don't talk to the leaders of the National Front.
 We must reject all forms of extremism".
 Morano hit back, telling him she was a "free politician".

 Morano, the incumbent, lost her seat to Socialist candidate Dominique Potier by a 10% margin.

 Bouches-du-Rhône 5th

 Marie-Arlette Carlotti, junior Minister for the Disabled, stood in this constituency against the UMP incumbent Renaud Muselier, who had held the seat since 1993.
 On paper, media reported that, of all the twenty-six ministers standing in the legislative elections, she seemed the least likely to win her constituency.
 Had she lost, she would have had to resign from the government.
-She was elected with 51.8%, a result which was also described as having a significant impact on local politics in Marseilles.
+She was elected with 51.8%, a result which was also described as having a significant impact on local politics in Marseille.
 As minister, she would not be able to sit in Parliament; as long as she stays in the government, her seat goes to her running mate, Avi Assouly, locally famous as a former radio football presenter.